Caracal: Diet and hunting

-A carnivore, the caracal typically preys upon small mammals and birds.
-In South Africa, it preys on the Cape grysbok, common duiker, bush vlei rats, rock hyrax and Cape hare.
-Mammals generally comprise at least 80% of its diet, and it may also target larger antelopes such as young kudu, impala, Cape bushbuck, mountain reedbuck and springbok.
+The caracal typically preys on small mammals, which generally comprise at least 80% of its diet; and it also targets small Cercopithecidae monkeys and larger antelopes such as young kudu, impala, mountain gazelle, dorcas gazelle, Cape bushbuck, gerenuk, mountain reedbuck, Sharpe's grysbok and springbok.
 The remaining percentage is made up of lizards, snakes and insects.
 Rodents comprise a significant portion of its diet in western India.
-It feeds on a variety of sources, but tend to focus on the most abundant one.
-In South Africa, caracals have been documented preying on small livestock in areas where sheep and goat are farmed.
-Livestock is however only a small and seasonal portion of their diet when wild prey is scarce.
+It tends to focus on the most abundant prey species.
 Occasionally, it consumes grasses and grapes, which help to clear the immune system and stomach of any parasites.

+In South Africa, caracals prey on Cape grysbok, common duiker, bush vlei rats, rock hyrax and Cape hare.
+In areas where sheep and goat are farmed, caracals have also been documented preying on small livestock, but this is only a small and seasonal portion of their diet when wild prey is scarce.
+Caracals are estimated to have caused about 11% of African penguin mortality in Simon's Town breeding colony between January 1999 and September 2021.

 The caracals's speed and agility make it an efficient hunter, able to take down prey two to three times its size.
 The powerful hind legs allow it to leap more than 3 m in the air to catch birds on the wing.
 It can even twist and change its direction mid-air.
 It is an adroit climber.
 It stalks its prey until it is within 5 m, following which it can launch into a sprint.
 While large prey such as antelopes are suffocated by a throat bite, smaller prey are killed by a bite on the back of the neck.
 Kills are consumed immediately, and less commonly dragged to cover.
 It returns to large kills if undisturbed.
 It has been observed to begin feeding on antelope kills at the hind parts.
 It may scavenge at times, though this has not been frequently observed.